Stage 6 Films: Upcoming

+Undated films

 International distribution

 Stage 6 occasionally also acquires international rights to films, be it worldwide excluding the United States and/or Canada, or in major territories such as the United Kingdom and Australia.
 Given below is a list of films (also seen on Stage 6 Films' official website) distributed internationally by Stage 6.
 Films which involve Stage 6 in their domestic releases as well are excluded from the list.
 An asterisk (*) denotes a film co-distributed with sister studio Sony Pictures Releasing International.